JoshyG7/JoshyG7/README.md

 - 👋 Hi, I’m Gaurav Chandra Joshi.
-- 👀 I’m interested in web development and Java with DSA.
+- 👀 I’m interested in web development.
 - 🌱 I’m currently learning to improve my programming skills.
 - 💞️ I’m looking to collaborate on innovative web development projects.
 - 📫 How to reach me: gauravchandrajoshi07@gmail.com
-- 😄 Pronouns: they/them.
+- 😄 Pronouns: he/him.
 - ⚡ Fun fact: The term "debugging" originated in the 1940s when computer scientist Grace Hopper found an actual moth inside a computer, causing it to malfunction.
 She removed the moth and documented the "debugging" process, coining a term still used in software development today.

 <!---